davezuko/flux-introduction/README.md

 }, initialState);
 ```

-So now your stores are essentially _reducers_; they receive actions and return a new state.
-And since they're pure, you can compose them together, into an application reducer.
+So now your stores have essentially become _reducers_; they receive actions and return a new state.
+And since they're pure, you can compose them together into one core application reducer.
 Actions come in, state comes out.
-The important thing to note here is that reducers must remain pure - that is, without side-effects - and they must return a _new_ state, they cannot mutate the old one.
+The important thing to note here is that reducers must remain pure - that is, without side effects - and they must return a _new_ state, they cannot mutate the old one.

 By following these two simple rules, you not only reduce immediate complexity but you allow other things to occur naturally within the codebase.
-Redux can now see that your state is different, not by deep equality checks but just by reference, and automatically update subscribed components.
-No more `emitChange()` in stores!
+Redux can naturally notice state changes, not by deep equality checks but just by new references, and automatically update subscribed components.
+No more `emitChange()`!

-Redux provides additional benefits; for one, since state is immutable, it's very easy to record state changes.
-This is the basis for [redux-devtools](https://github.com/gaearon/redux-devtools), which allow you to step through time.
+Redux provides additional benefits; for one, since state is immutable, it's very easy to record new states as they appear over time.
+This is the basis for [redux-devtools](https://github.com/gaearon/redux-devtools), allowing you to quite literally step forward and backward through time.
 It also means it's possible to test applications simply by feeding it a collection of actions and analyzing the result; no extra effort required.

 Summary
 -------